mantidproject/mantid/docs/source/release/v6.4.0/indirect_geometry.rst

 Bugfixes
 ########

-- A bug has been fixed in IqtFit where the first value would be ignored when a fit was performed.
+- A bug has been fixed in Indirect Data Analysis where the first value would be ignored when a fit was performed.